Schematic of an OTEC Power Plant

 A town located on an island near the equator needs a

-new power plant to generate additional electricity to meet the increasing
+new power plant to generate additional electricity to meet the increasing demand for electrical

 power.
 An Ocean Thermal Energy Conversion (OTEC) power plant is considered

 and the deep ocean near the equator of the earth.

 of the power plant can not be lower than 5%.
 The ocean surface water,